 Most of all, we greet these young women who have prepared for this day and are ready to bring their gifts of knowledge, creativity, and service to a world that genuinely awaits them.

-Here are three simple reminders of why this day is so special in your lives.
-Each speaks to the thankfulness, purpose and the bonds of friendship that you as a Santa Catalina graduate now represent.
+Here are three simple reminders of why this day is so unique in your lives.
+Each speaks to the thankfulness, purpose, and the bonds of friendship that you as a Santa Catalina graduate now represent.

 Once a friend and mentor of mine, Father Jim Turro observed: